NCEAS/2016-postdoc-training/07-intro_Python/1-quick-dive-into-python.md

 There are few fundamental differences that a R user starting Python should know:

-- Indentation in your code matters in Python; it moslty replaces {} in R
+- Indentation in your code matters in Python; it mostly replaces {} in R
 - R Package equivalent is called module.
 Although the import of the module is pretty similar, in Python modules need to be installed from outside Python
 - In Python, ```.``` is an operator (as in other object-oriented programming languages), not a "space filler" like in R. Do not use ```.``` in names! [more here](https://www.codecademy.com/en/forum_questions/5170307264a7402d9a0012f5)
 - "<-" does not exists in Python